 Our company wants to encourage applications from visible minority groups.
 Are we allowed to indicate that we would like to hire a member of a visible minority group?

 Employers may develop policies that address under-representation of historically disadvantaged groups if it is reasonable and justifiable.
 Your company must be able to justify why the hiring policy is required.

 You can read more about increasing the diversity of your workforce.

 I own a business.
 My clients prefer to work with individuals that they can identify with.
 Why do I have to be restricted by human rights laws?
 I should be able to hire people suited to working with my clients.

 All employers have responsibilities under the Alberta Human Rights Act.
 No employer can opt out of complying with the Act.
 As an employer, you can set the criteria relevant to the position and hire the best qualified candidate for the job.
-However, you must ensure that the criteria do not discriminate against individuals based on any of the grounds protected under the Act, which are race, colour, ancestry, place of origin, religious beliefs, gender, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
+However, you must ensure that the criteria do not discriminate against individuals based on any of the grounds protected under the Act, which are race, colour, ancestry, place of origin, religious beliefs, gender, gender identity, gender expression, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
 You cannot use client preference to discriminate against individuals based on the protected grounds unless client preference is justified as a bona fide occupational requirement.

 Terms and conditions of employment

 An employee at our company has been sick for a month.
 The only information we have received is a brief note from his family doctor stating that he is unable to work.
 What information can we request?